dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 Yes, you can track the status of your transactions on the Internet Computer dashboard.
 The [ICP Transactions](https://dashboard.internetcomputer.org/transactions) page provides a real-time log of all purchases and transfers of ICP.
 When you purchase ICP through an exchange or transfer ICP between hardware wallets, this page will populate with that transaction information.
 Each transaction is given its own specific hash, and is logged with the appropriate sender ID, receiver ID, amount, fee, and timestamp.
 This information is easily accessible and crucial for transparency.

-However, the extracts provided do not specify whether the dashboard supports tracking of  multi-chain transactions.
 For more detailed information, you may want to refer to the [Internet Computer Dashboard](https://dashboard.internetcomputer.org/) directly.

 Sources:
 - [What is the Internet Computer Dashboard?](https://support.dfinity.org/hc/en-us/articles/6188295625748-What-is-the-Internet-Computer-Dashboard)